na-na-hi/renget/archive/smgenlorePh2P2.md

 -> *The Dark Sea rises, drowning the World.* <-
 -> *Without the Tree, the Sea will consume All...* <-

    Persephone tries to cut to the chase, and asks what part of that has anything to do with what's currently going on.
-Baba shrugs as to what that was supposed to mean either, and then tells the group she has absolutely now idea how to fix Yggdrasil, and just wanted to meet Mulan as she begins shooing them all out of her hut *(lole)*.
+Baba shrugs as to what that was supposed to mean either, and then tells the group she has absolutely now idea how to fix Yggdrasil, and just wanted to meet Mulan, as she begins shooing them all out of her hut *(lole)*.
    Before Mulan leaves last however, Baba tells her that she might want to get to... "the root of the problem”...

 ***